+Cynthia has worked in the HIV/AIDS service sector for more than 20 years.
 Cynthia has led many innovative HIV prevention programs at the AIDS Foundation of Chicago (AFC) that are changing the story of this disease from one of despair to one of hope.

 Prior to joining AFC in 2005, Cynthia was the director of prevention at the Chicago Women’s AIDS Project (CWAP) for eight years.
 At CWAP, she created new ways for engaging African-American communities and implemented programs that were responsive to the HIV/AIDS epidemic.
-CWAP is well known for working with vulnerable women and for advancing advocacy on women’s issues, and Cynthia embodied the values behind that mission.
+CWAP is well known for working with vulnerable cis- and trans- women and for advancing advocacy on women’s issues, and Cynthia embodied the values behind that mission.

 Cynthia holds a master’s degree in curriculum and instruction for community programs and a doctorate in public health.
 Her primary area of scholarship is curriculum development and training in the public health and health-related professions.